Inside Microsoft’s Quest To Turn Minecraft Content Into A Business

 “We got the Marketplace opportunity, and it turned from a hobbyist community into an actual business,” Panic says.

 Ten months after launching the Marketplace, Microsoft touts plenty of individual success stories like this.
 There’s the 16-year-old boy who’s paying for college with his Minecraft creations, the Israeli startup that’s using Minecraft to make empowering content for young girls, and community mainstays like Arsenault and Panic who now have the means to increase their output.
-Microsoft tells Fast Company that it’s paid out more than $7 million to 49 Marketplace creators since last June–that’s after the company takes its 30% cut–and that people have downloaded Marketplace content more than 25 million times.
+Microsoft tells Fast Company that it’s paid out more than $7 million to 45 Marketplace creators since last June and that people have downloaded Marketplace content more than 25 million times.
+(Microsoft won’t specify its takeaway, but says creators get “the majority” of what’s left after app store processing fees of around 30%.)

 “When I see the impact that it’s having—engagement with Marketplace content just continues to grow month-over-month—this is something we’re invested in for the long haul,” says Helen Chiang, Microsoft’s head of Minecraft.
 “And I’m just trying to figure out how we grow as fast as possible.”

-Note: Correction: An earlier version of this story misstated the exact revenue split between Microsoft and content creators, and the total number of creators on the Marketplace currently.